 Via Dallas to Oklahoma.
 Business visit to USA.
 Oklahoma State University at Stillwater.
 OSU had connections with Nottingham Computer Science.
 This was a general purpose visit, but mainly for visits to oil companies, discussing their computer performance modelling (Mahir & I had done some good maths and published on that), to Amoco at Tulsa, and Conoco at Ponka City.
 When mainframes cost so much, you wanted to get the maximum efficiency/performance from them.
 I stayed at Mahir's house.
 At the oil companies I was impressed with how smartly dressed people were at work, but how casually dressed as soon as work ended.

-I took the ferry across to the International Folk Festival in Victoria (good food, loud and excellent Japanese drumming group)., and spent a day or two at the big Folk festival at Vancouver (I heard St Anne's Reel and Opera Reel played by lots (1000!) of fiddlers, and saw other morris teams).
-I played several times for the (slightly geriatric) Victoria Morris Men; the Vancouver men were much more vigorous, and the mixed Seattle side was very precise.
+There was an International Festival in Victoria while I was there, with good food, loud and an excellent very loud Japanese drumming group.
+One weekend I took the ferry so spend a day or two at the big Folk festival at Vancouver, at which I heard St Anne's Reel and Opera Reel played by lots (1000!) of fiddlers, There were morris teams there.
+I had played several times for the (slightly geriatric) Victoria Morris Men; the Vancouver men were much more vigorous, and the mixed Seattle side was very precise.

 While I was there I rented a car, and I drove up to the extreme north of Vancouver Island.
 That's the furthest west longitude I've ever been, just the sort of travel data I had to feed to my dad.
 Wild and remote, you had to sign in as you passed a certain point and check back on your return.